 No such thing as a "free lunch" in this world of course.
 In order to achieve the impulse response above, frequency response and effectiveness of the anti-aliasing need to be examined.
 We'll look at the frequency response effect below, but here's what 24/44 wideband white noise looks like going through the Ayre filter compared to a typical linear phase 95% bandwidth upsampler (SoX -v upsampling of 44kHz to 192kHz):

 As you can see, the Ayre digital filter is quite "leaky".
-Tons of ultrasonic artifacts seep through beyond the green 22kHz Nyquist frequency for a 44kHz samplerate compared to a normal steep filter like with SoX.
+Tons of ultrasonic artifacts seep through beyond the green 22kHz Nyquist frequency for a 44kHz samplerate compared to a normal steep anti-imaging reconstruction filter like with SoX.
 I would be very curious if anyone has done audibility testing with this amount of artifact (and of course do people prefer this which presumably is what Ayre must be claiming?)!

 The PonoPlayer seems to be emitting a noise spike up around 80kHz also.